inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave4/ObligatoriskOppgave4.md

 ### Bugs
 - There are guaranteed bugs that we don't know of, but more importantly there is a lack of functionality that prevents us to define this game as "completed"
-- Power Down and Lock buttons on a player's "program sheet" are at the moment not functional
+- Power Down and Lock Cards buttons on a player's "program sheet" are at the moment not functional

 ## Subproblem 3: Product delivery and code quality